ligato/vpp-agent/README.md

 ## Quickstart

-For a quick start with the VPP Agent, you can use pre-built Docker images with the Agent and VPP on DockerHub: [ligato/vpp-agent][14] (or for ARM64: [ligato/vpp-agent-arm64][17]).
+For a quick start with the VPP Agent, you can use the pre-built Docker images on DockerHub that contain the VPP Agent and VPP: [ligato/vpp-agent][14] (or for ARM64: [ligato/vpp-agent-arm64][17]).

 0. Start ETCD and Kafka on your host (e.g. in Docker as described [here][15]).
    Note: **The Agent in the pre-built Docker image will not start if it can't